pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 P2P transfer translates to "Peer to Peer transfer".
-It's a way to transfer money from one of your customer to another one of yours.
+It's a way to transfer money from one of your customer to another one.
 This method of transfer exists to avoid processing by the banking network since both customer are hosted on the same platform.

 ### Advantages of P2P transfers